UnknowUser50/Odin/README.md

 For any problem, you can open an issue directly on the github directory.

+* # Supported services :

+ * FTP on 21/tcp
+ * SSH on 22/tcp
+ * Telnet on 23/tcp
+ * MySQL on 3306/tcp

+As and when different services will be added to make this script more complete.

 * ## Disclamers :
 Odin is a tool reserved for **professional** or **educational** use !
 Under no circumstances should it be used for the purpose of harming others or a system that does not belong to you.
 As a reminder, **any intrusion or attempted intrusion is punishable by law !**